commercetools/ui-kit/CONTRIBUTING.md

 - The list of committers does not need to be included.
 - Check if some Pull Requests are referenced by different label types and decide if you want to keep only one entry or have it listed multiple times.
 - Add a four-space indented paragraph after each non-trivial list item, explaining what changed and why.
 For each breaking change also write who it affects and instructions for migrating existing code.
 - Maybe add some newlines here and there.
 Preview the result on GitHub to get a feel for it.
-Changelog generator output is a bit too terse for my taste, so try to make it visually pleasing and well grouped.
+Changelog generator output is a bit too terse for our taste, so try to make it visually pleasing and well grouped.

 3. (_Optional_) Include "_Migrating from ..._" instructions for the previous release in case you deem it necessary.
 4. Commit the changelog (usually by opening a new Pull Request).